Harkulas/Harkulas/README.md

-<h3 align="center">Hey there 👋, I'm harkulass</h3>
+<h3 align="left">Hey there 👋, I'm harkulass</h3>
-<p align="center">A software engineer from Nepal.
+<p align="left">A software engineer from Nepal.
 I create blog posts and open source packages mainly about python and data engineering.
 I have a passion for learning and sharing my knowledge with others in a way that's as public as possible.</p>

 ## 💬 Ask me about
 - Backend web development (Python, TypeScript, PHP)